-The recently introduced Transportation for the Future Act, 2023 (Bill 23) will help municipalities, like the City of Brantford, build transit-oriented communities by providing an optional funding tool.
+The recently introduced Transportation for the Future Act, 2023 (Bill 131) will help municipalities, like the City of Brantford will help municipalities, like the City of Brantford, build transit-oriented communities by providing an optional funding tool.
 The new tool, called the Station Contribution Fee, will assist The City of Brantford in speeding up the construction of a new GO Transit station, creating new opportunities for a mixed-use community surrounding the station.
 These important steps taken by the Province will help strengthen and connect our community with both the South West and GTA.
 By bringing jobs and housing closer to transit, this legislation will be a catalyst for increasing ridership, reducing traffic congestion and greenhouse gas emissions, while also stimulating economic growth and housing supply.